Syzoniuk/baltic-electricity-data-assessment/README.md

 - Each generator’s name (if available) and capacity in MW.
 - A total summation of available generation capacity across the modeled system.

-> 💡 This allows a clear, reproducible evaluation of production potential from the static network model.

----

 ---

 ## 🔌 Task 2.2 – Transformer Winding Voltages